kevinolega/minimalchanges/_posts/2012-04-25-lets-go-back-to-the-beginning.md

 Here are some topics and titles I thought of:

-<strong>Habit Ninja</strong> - I wanted to form new habits and I want to do it really well.
+**Habit Ninja** - I wanted to form new habits and I want to do it really well.
 Like a ninja.
 Duh.

-<strong>Minimal Manila</strong> - I want to write about how I'm exploring minimalism.
+**Minimal Manila** - I want to write about how I'm exploring minimalism.
 I still hate it but what if you apply it in Manila?
 How would it be like?
 If Leo tried minimalism in Guam, what if I applied it where I am?

-<strong>Change Ninja</strong> - I'm going to make some changes.
+**Change Ninja** - I'm going to make some changes.
 Hopefully I wanted to inspire some changes.
 Friends always asked me for advice.
 I figure, what if I put up the blog so I can ask them to just read what I wrote instead of explaining?

 I asked her which one.
 She said she'll support me no matter what I picked.
 I was broke those days.
 I only had budget for one site.
-I feel wanting to contribute all topics at once. <strong>I came up with Minimal Changes because somehow, every significant change in my life happens slowly and since I wanted to hold off from buying, I coined the term: Use what you have.
-Do what you can.</strong>
+I feel wanting to contribute all topics at once. **I came up with Minimal Changes because somehow, every significant change in my life happens slowly and since I wanted to hold off from buying, I coined the term: Use what you have.
+Do what you can.**

 I got the name registered and started the blog.
 I wrote long posts about things I wanted to change and things I'm considering.
 Feel free to go back in time to check it out.